ConsummateBA-Adedotun/Business-Growth-Efficiency/README.md

 # Business-Growth-Efficiency
-A Business Intelligence model for growth and operational efficiency using SQL, Python, Power BI, and Excel.
+A Business Intelligence model for growth and operational efficiency using SQL, Power BI, and Excel.